 Improving the funded ratio of Kentucky's major public sector pension plans will likely require difficult decisions on spending priorities within the state budget.
-Kentucky's required annual contribution to its public pension programs is equal to nearly 9 percent of state and local general revenue from own sources; Kentucky ranks second to Illinois, which is over 16 percent.
+Kentucky's required annual contribution to its public pension programs is equal to just over 11 percent of state and local general revenue from own sources, which ranks it first among the states.
+California comes in second at just over 10 percent, and Illinois third at just under 10 percent.
 If the portion of state and local revenue going to pension funding continues to grow, it will either claim a larger portion of the budget and/or create pressure for increasing revenue to fund vital state programs and services.
 By comparison, the U.S. and competitor state averages are around 6 percent, as illustrated in the figure below.

-Annual Required Contribution to Major Public Sector Pension Plans as a Percentage of State & Local General Revenue from Own Sources, 2001 to 2018
+Annual Required Contribution to Major Public Sector Pension Plans as a Percentage of State & Local General Revenue from Own Sources, 2001 to 2019

 Source: Estimated by the author using Public Plans Data.
-2001-2018.
-Center for Retirement Research at Boston College, Center for State and Local Government Excellence, and National Association of State Retirement Administrators, & U.S. Census, Annual Survey of State and Local Government Finances.
-2018 General Revenue from Own Sources extrapolated from 2001 to 2017 values.
+2001-2019.
+Center for Retirement Research at Boston College, Center for State and Local Government Excellence, and National Association of State Retirement Administrators, & U.S. Census, Annual Survey of State and Local Government Finances. \2019 General Revenue from Own Sources extrapolated from 2001 to 2018 values.